anilkeshwani/speech-text-alignment/README.md

 ## To Implement

 - Support for k-means clustering via [FAISS clustering](https://github.com/facebookresearch/faiss/wiki/Faiss-building-blocks:-clustering,-PCA,-quantization) - Motivation: speed.
-Not a priority if the k-means clustering is a bottlenecked due to computational speed
+Not a priority if the k-means clustering is a bottlenecked due to computational speed.
+See also [_Implementing K-Means clustering with FAISS_](https://www.kdnuggets.com/2021/01/k-means-faster-lower-error-scikit-learn.html) and [FAISS k-means snippet](/snippets/faiss_kmeans.py).

 ## Benchmarking